Fernando Matthei: Political career

 Before becoming a junta member, Matthei was Minister of Health of the military government.

 In October 1988, Matthei was pivotal in preventing another power grab by Pinochet after the dictator lost the referendum to elect him for a new eight-year presidential term.
+Matthei was the first member of the junta to publicly admit to the press, while entering La Moneda to meet Pinochet, that Pinochet had lost the plebiscite.
 In the wake of his electoral defeat, Pinochet had convened a meeting of his junta at La Moneda, in which he requested that they give him extraordinary powers to have the military seize the capital.
 Matthei refused, saying that he would not agree to such a thing under any circumstances, and the rest of the junta followed his lead.
 Later the same day, the government stated that the referendum result would be respected and that the 1980 Constitution path to democracy would be strictly followed.
 Pinochet backed down and accepted the result.
 The ensuing Constitutional process led to presidential and legislative elections the following year.

 In 1990, with the return of democracy, Matthei ceased to be a member of the military junta, but retained his position as the commander in chief of the Air Force.
 He retired voluntarily on 31 July 1991 (although, as Pinochet, he could have continued to serve until 1998) and noted that with his retirement, the air force could fully adapt to democracy.

-2003 saw the publishing of the book Matthei.
-Mi testimonio, written by Chilean historians Patricia Arancibia and Isabel de la Maza, in which Matthei recounts his public life.
+In 2003, the book Matthei.
+Mi testimonio, written by Chilean historians Patricia Arancibia and Isabel de la Maza, was published, in which Matthei recounted his public life.

 In September 2005, Matthei admitted in a television program that he "did everything possible so that Argentina would lose" the 1982 Falklands War with Britain.
 The extent of Chilean assistance to the UK is documented in a book, My Secret Falklands War, by retired Royal Air Force Wing Commander Sidney Edwards, who was sent to Chile by the British government to act as a liaison between the Chilean and British governments during the conflict.

+Personal life and death

 Matthei was born among a community of German Chileans in Southern Chile.
-Matthei was the father of Chilean senator and 2013 presidential candidate and current mayor of Providencia Evelyn Matthei.
+Matthei was the father of Chilean senator and 2013 presidential candidate and former mayor of Providencia, Evelyn Matthei.

-He died in 2017 and was buried in Parque del Recuerdo, Santiago de Chile.
+He died in 2017 and was buried in Parque del Recuerdo in Santiago.